What is Construction Factoring?

 Step 4: Speak to a representative.

-Once you apply, one of our representatives will reach out to discuss the factoring rate and terms attached to the sale.
+Once you apply, one of our representatives will contact you to discuss the factoring rate and terms associated with the sale.
 You’ll get an upfront breakdown of all costs, so you don’t have to worry about hidden fees.

 Step 5: Receive approval.